dimitar-4/movie-store-app-react/README.md

 - Big Thanks to [Sebastian Vallin](https://github.com/sebastian-vallin) for creating the API, his help and guidance I used to create this project.
 - The data provided in the API is from [IMDb](https://www.imdb.com/?ref_=nv_home).
-- The background image used in the project is from [Pinterest](https://in.pinterest.com/).
+- The background image used for "A must see" section & movie details pages in the project is from [Pinterest](https://in.pinterest.com/).